Skip Ribbon Commands

 Investigation of breaches of school-based assessment rules

-Some guidance on process and procedures for dealing with breaches of VCAA examination rules or breaches of VCAA rules for authentication of school-based assessment is provided here, but this is not a substitute for schools developing and familiarising students with the school’s own policy and procedures.
+The following guidance on processes for responding to breaches of VCAA examination rules or breaches of VCAA rules for authentication of school-based assessment is provided to assist schools in developing their own policy and procedures that are contextualised for their student community.
+However, this is not a substitute for schools developing and familiarising students with the school’s own policy and procedures.

 Reporting alleged breaches of rules in school-based assessment